felixongom/diteorm/README.md

 //Returns users that has no post.
 ```
 ##### withThrough()
 It takes in three parameters; table name,where and select.
-It retrieves teaches with the subjects they teach.
+It retrieves teaches withe the subjects they teach.
 This happens in a many to many relationship.
 ```php
 $user = Teacher::find()
         ->withThrough(Course::class,['status'=>1], 'coures_name, course_id')